 There are also instances where drugs that were deemed as unsafe in animals have had tremendous effects in humans, which can result in misleading research.
 Aspirin for instance is toxic and ineffective when administered to most animal models, despite having great success in the amelioration of pain in humans.
 Given the poor success rate of many animal studies it is not hard to see that vivisection is not the most cost effective approach to assess efficacy and safety, as plenty of animal lives are wasted.

 So, if animal models perform so poorly, what are the alternatives?
 With the ability to culture human cells in petri dishes, some scientists have suggested that cell cultures are more robust models as they offer more insight into human conditions than animal experimentation does and this method is often less expensive.
-It is possible to virtually reconstruct human molecular structures through computer models, which could be used more reliably than mice to text treatment toxicity for instance.
+It is possible to virtually reconstruct human molecular structures through computer models, which could be used more reliably than mice to test treatment toxicity for instance.
 Still these are artificial systems and results need to be assessed with caution.

 Animal experimentation has resulted in major biomedical breakthroughs.
 However, there are some major limitations to using animal models and the results of these preclinical trials do not often correlate with the results from human trials.
 Minor species-specific biology can have significant effects on the validity of a drug in human treatment.
 As with any research using artificial systems, the data needs to be assessed cautiously.